apollographql/apollo/docs/source/guides/faq.md

 ## Moving a feature to GraphQL

 > You have decided to use GraphQL in production.
 You don't want to immediately refactor the APIs or apps.
 You want to move a single feature over to GraphQL to learn how to use it and monitor it in production.

+#### How should the transition to GraphQL happen?

+As with any large change, the adoption of GraphQL should be incremental.
+GraphQL allows teams to leave existing services as they are and build convenient gateways on top of them.
+Read more about incremental adoption of GraphQL in the [tips for success](../fundamentals/tips.html#incremental-adoption).

+#### Who owns the schema design?

+GraphQL schemas work best when their design is heavily influenced by the needs of the product developers.
+It's tempting to design a schema to resemble the underlying sources or databases, but this can be hurtful to the usefulness of GraphQL.
+Read more about schema ownership in the [tips for success](../fundamentals/tips.html#schema).

 #### How do I set up authentication/authorization for my GraphQL schema?